Pick a markdown and code style:

 type_arguments --> LT flag_state type_arg<COMMA+> GT

 The flag_state non-terminal's sole purpose is to inject an additional semantic action into the type_arguments rule.
 As flag_state is an empty production, this has the same effect as an intermediate action in Yacc/Bison.
 It will only be executed when the prefix to the left, LT type_argument<COMMA+>, is unambiguously confirmed.
-The action sets the multiswitch, which will cause an instance of GT (>) to be added to the lexer's priority multiset.
+The action adds an instance of GT (>) to the tokenizer's priority multiset.
 This instance is automatically removed once matched.